 Experience the journey from hive to table at Paradis Valley Honey

 Drive with your windows open in mid-summer along Highway 49 east and you can’t miss the sweet aromas of blooming clover.
 The area around Falher is prime honey country.
-It’s here that Charles Paradis found a new home in Girouxville for his bees, transporting them by train from St. Hughes, Quebec over 50 years ago.
+It’s here that Charles Paradis found a new home in Girouxville for his bees, transporting them by train from St. Hughes, Quebec in the 1950’s.
 Now, Danny, a seventh-generation beekeeper, and Ginette Paradis carry on the family tradition with Paradis Valley Honey near Watino.

 They bought an existing apiary in 2003.
 “I was pregnant with our second child, we were growing as a family, there was a lot of learning to do,” says Ginette.